dpla-attic/dplaapi/README.md

 See [the API Codex](https://pro.dp.la/developers/api-codex) for usage.

+The PostgreSQL database Docker container that is included in that setup contains a user account for testing.
+Its API key is `08e3918eeb8bf4469924f062072459a8`.

 You can press ctrl-C to stop following the logs, then:
 ```
 $ docker-compose down